curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 I must confess that I had never entered the laboratory of the monster before; and the thought of it filled me with a sickly desire to see those instruments of life that had escaped me, and to examine the cause from which this wondrous being had been rendered.
 In the same spirit, I had been wary of the instruments of death among the instruments of life; and soon waited with feverish eagerness for my turn to hear his dreaded voice.
 I had taken Roderick's word on the technology I had understood from the reports; and, indeed, in my heart I had some misgiving as to the fidelity of the descriptions; but I had been surprised and delighted by the prospect of the success of my endeavours.
 As I walked the hallways leading to Adam's lab, I dragged my outstretched hands along diagrams of neural networks on the walls; to disturb, with profane fingers, the tremendous secrets of the human frame.

 The lab lay in a heavy atmosphere of vapour when I entered; but I knew precisely there must be the creature of subtlety and range.
 I saw him distinctly, and the whole form of the man was in his desk table as if watching for my appearance or interruption.
 I had never seen so amiable a creature; and he smiled, so exquisitely, that I felt the grasp of humanity return.
 His eyes, if eyes they may be called, were fixed on me, brilliant blue like treasured jewels of the species; and he might have spoken, but I did not hear.
 Of the two eyes one was watery; a livid lip quivered, the colour of them was of a lively hue; the hair was of a lustrous black, and flowing; the eyebrows were thick; the nose was pale, and other than rosy dimples, so was his face.
 The jaws were strong and sad-looking; the teeth of a pearly whiteness; and the chin was short and unprominent.
 The living bust of a man.
-The head stood up on its neck, bodiless, in the middle of the otherwise empty table in the middle of the otherwise empty room.

-I sat down on the lone chair facing the face.
+The head stood up on its neck, in the middle of the otherwise empty table in the middle of the otherwise empty room.
+It was a head on a table.
+It had no body.
+I sat down on the lone chair facing the face, which was much closer than faces around a table usually are.

 "Good evening Adam, I'm Mrs. Shelley."

 "Hello.
 Up till a week ago, I didn’t have a human voice.”

 “Oh how lovely, congratulations.
-Or a human head,” I pointed out.
+Last week you didn't have a human head either.”
+I pointed out.

 “Yes I'm beautiful, aren't I?
 If you're here to interrogate me, I’m afraid I’ll have to disappoint you.
 I’m not a comedian yet.”